GlenCrawford/bank_transaction_unsupervised_clustering/README.md

 For example, I know that my KFC transactions are made in-store by debit card, and that my Qantas transactions are online by credit card.

 Then I bulk-populated the transactions in the dataset with the type of each transaction, matched by the post-normalized merchant name.
-This gave me a third usable feature to use in training.
+This gave me a third usable feature to use in training the model.
 That's three dimensions to the dataset, before category encoding.

 ### Category encoding

-The above transactions were done with Pandas, as well as one-hot encoding of the two categorical features: Merchant and Transaction Type.
+The above transformations were done with Pandas, as well as one-hot encoding of the two categorical features: Merchant and Transaction Type.

 ## Requirements